pankajarm/cohere_sample_use_case/README.md

 # cohere_sample_use_case
-A sample use case showing Cohere capabilites
+A sample use case showing Cohere capabilites for Recommendation Engines